 The Reading Program year runs from October of one year through early September of the following year.

 - October – The new book list is published in the October issue of “Response”.
 The new book list brochure is available at the District Annual Celebration (typically the first Saturday of October), and a small supply of the new books is normally also available for purchase.
-You can also purchase books through United Methodist Women Mission Resources or your favorite bookseller.
+You can also purchase books through your favorite bookseller.
+Many are also available at your local library.

 - October through August of the next year – Read!
 Keep track of the books you have read, their category, and the plan you are working toward.